multunus/Open-Playbook/README.md

 * **Role Base Salaries**:

     * We review and revise the Industry Standards for Entry Level Salaries for each role across companies in Bangalore.
-The results are published within the spreadsheet - and used as an open reference during the Company Level revision process.
+The results are published within the spreadsheet - and used as an open reference during the Company Level review process.

     * Refer to [Appendix B](#appendix-b) for more details on this.